 A: In certain circumstances, the setting within the Google Account to “require user to change password at next sign-in” may be set true.
 This is found in the individual User’s “Account” settings within Google.
 Turning this off will not force a change to the Google password.
 Users can then re-set their strong password in JumpCloud and log in with those credentials.

 A: The administrator can unbind the user from the G Suite directory in JumpCloud, which will trigger the user in Google to be suspended.
 Re-binding the user will re-activate the User in Google.

 A: The user remains unchanged in JumpCloud.
 If you wish to remove the user from JumpCloud, these actions must be performed manually in the JumpCloud console.
 PLEASE NOTE: Should the user need to be re-provisioned from JumpCloud to Google, Google will often require up to 4-5 days until they release the same email address to be re-used again.

 A: JumpCloud's Password Complexity works with G Suite synced users just as with any other JumpCloud user and wherever their credentials are emitted to and being used.
 Any attempt by a JumpCloud user to change their password in the JumpCloud console to one that does not meet JumpCloud's complexity requirements will fail.
 This does NOT, however, prevent the user from changing their password in their Google account to a non-compliant password.
 But since JumpCloud is the password authority, any change to the user in JumpCloud will overwrite the non-compliant password in Google with the compliant JumpCloud password.

 Note that when synchronizing between JumpCloud and G Suite, the password must be compliant with Google's name and password guidelines.

 A: The user’s Google account is suspended, blocking the user from accessing their account.
-Renewing the user’s password in JumpCloud will re-activate the user’s Google account.
+The admin must set a new password for the user in JumpCloud to re-activate the user’s Google account.